Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 5. When serving, decorate the salad with caviar.

-Important additions
+Important Additions

-Kabul sauce (“soy kabul”, as it was often called in the 19th century) is made from flour sauteed in butter, broth (or water), grated horseradish, cream and salt.
+Kabul sauce (“Kabul soya” as it was often called in the 19th century) is made from flour sautéed in butter, broth (or water), grated horseradish, cream and salt.
 Ingredients: flour 20 g; butter 10 g; broth 50 g; horseradish 20 g; cream 20 g; salt - to taste.

 Olivier recipe with black caviar